(It’s Way Better Than What You’ve Been Doing)

-Whilst sex toy cleansing wipes are marketed specifically for use with sex toys, they are not a replacement for a thorough sanitizing routine.
+While sex toy cleansing wipes are explicitly marketed for sex toys, they are not a replacement for a thorough sanitizing routine.

 Wipes can rid your toys of a bit of bacteria and all visible fluids and gunk – but they leave much in their wake in the meantime.

 Wipes are used in a quick sweeping motion, leaving plenty of fluids and bacteria in bends and nooks.

 They are also not exposed to your toy long enough to properly kill off bacteria on your toy.
 The best you could hope for is a bactericidal efficacy rate of well below the recommended 90% and above.